Water supply and sanitation in Cuba: Efficiency

 Non-revenue water in Havana, where half of the 330 million cubic meters supplied are unaccounted for, has been estimated at 50%.
 This is slightly higher than the Latin American average of 40% and about twice as high as non-revenue water in many developed countries.

 Tariffs

-In Havana the residential water tariff is fixed at $1 Cuban peso (USD $0.04) per cubic meter, one of the lowest water tariffs in Latin America.
-However, hotels and embassies are billed at $1 Cuban convertible peso (USD $1) per cubic meter.
+In Havana the residential water tariff is fixed at $1 Cuban peso (US$0.04) per cubic meter, one of the lowest water tariffs in Latin America.
+However, hotels and embassies are billed at $1 Cuban convertible peso (US$1) per cubic meter.
 Until 1997 there was no water tariff at all.